Reports & Documents

 Drop-in specification language for flooring to help project teams incorporate HomeFree's healthier material recommendations into projects.
 This editable Word document is organized according to MasterFormat standard divisions and includes example products that meet the specifications.
 It also includes educational context to provide both the “what” and “why” of healthier materials.Download Report

-Download a one-page summary of Healthy Building Network’s guidance across all 6 categories of products.
+Download a summary of Healthy Building Network’s guidance across the main 7 product categories on HomeFree.
 This is a good resource to share across project teams as a supplement to more detailed information found on the HomeFree site.Download Report

 HBN created a "cheat sheet" to help connect the dots between our guidance on vinyl flooring and the technical literature produced by manufacturers.
 Have this sheet at the ready when a vinyl floor is necessary on your next project, and you're looking to make it as healthy as possible.Download Report

 Healthy Building Network's report on post-consumer carpet feedstocks calls for eliminating over 40 highly toxic chemicals in carpets that threaten public health and impede recycling.
 These toxics are known to cause respiratory disease, heart attacks, cancer, and asthma, and impair children's developmental health.
 The report outlines strategies to protect public health and the environment by improving product transparency, eliminating dangerous chemicals from carpets, and increasing carpet recycling rates.
 It also reveals surprising efforts in the industry to remove many of these toxic substances from carpet design.Download Report

 Currently over one third of the polyethylene bottles and bags collected from the waste stream become new building materials.
 This report presents a set of recommendations to ensure that polyethylene feedstocks meet performance requirements and are screened for toxic contaminants, so that future building products - drainage pipes, plastic lumber, impact resistant walls, substrates, and table tops- are also free of these contaminants.Download Report